Top-rated local movers that handle Phoenix to Sioux Falls moves

 - Sioux Falls is considered to be safer than Phoenix with a safety index of 57.17 vs Phoenix’s 46.94.

-Other things to consider for your Phoenix vs. Sioux Falls move
+Other things to consider for your Phoenix to Sioux Falls move

 - State licensing: Although a local license is not required in South Dakota, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a South Dakota moving license through the state's public utilities commission.
+- State regulator: You can verify a South Dakota moving company’s license by visiting the state’s public utilities commission.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Sioux Falls.
+- Change of address: File your USPS change of address about a week before moving so mail reaches Sioux Falls smoothly.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In South Dakota, movers typically provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
 To enhance protection, discuss Full Value Protection options with the moving company.
 Alternatively, consider exploring third-party insurance providers for customized plans.
-It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision on your moving insurance in South Dakota.
+It’s essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision on your moving insurance in South Dakota.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.